dennispg/sharepoint-utilities/README.md

 ```

 ## SP.ClientObjectCollection<T>.each
-Execute a callback for every element in the matched set.
+Execute a callback for every element in the matched set. (use jQuery style callback signature)

 **Example**
 ```typescript